 GENERAL LOCATION: The course gathers and starts in London, includes a reporting trip to Paris and is based in Rouen, France, near the Normandy D-Day beaches on France’s north coast.

 FOCUS: Multimedia journalism and public relations comparing and contrasting the cultures and relationships among the people of France, Britain, the United States and Canada – on the 75th anniversary of the U.S., U.K. and Canadian troops’ D-Day invasion liberating France from Germany – OR opinion writing on European perspectives of the U.S., President Trump and/or Canada.

-COOPERATING UNIVERSITIES: University of Jamestown; California State University, Long Beach; San Diego State University.
+COOPERATING UNIVERSITIES: University of Jamestown; California State University, Long Beach; State University of New York at Oswego.

 CONTACT: Questions about the Normandy Project?
 Contact the Program Director Mike Dorsher (email@example.com).

 The Normandy Project